alexdevero/alex-devero-blog/__drafts__/draft--desctructuring-in-javascript.md

 ### Destructuring nested objects

 Similarly to nested arrays, you can also use destructuring with nested objects.
-Also like with arrays, f you want to extract data from nested objects you have to follow the structure of the original object.
+Also like with arrays, if you want to extract data from nested objects you have to follow the structure of the original object.

 ```JavaScript
 // Create nested object